 Dirty litter box

-Cats are fastidious creatures, which means they hate using a dirty litter box as much as you hate looking at one!
+Cats are fastidious creatures, which means they hate using a dirty litter box as much as you hate smelling one.
 If you have multiple cats in the house, you may run into even more issues with a dirty litter box.
 Some cats can be extremely territorial, so smelling another cat’s waste in the litter box might deter them right out of the box—and onto the rug instead.
-Never scoop litter again and give your cat a clean bed of litter every time with a self-cleaning litter box like the Litter-Robot 3 Connect!
+Never scoop again and give your cat a clean bed of litter every time with a self-cleaning litter box like Litter-Robot 4!
+If you have a traditional litter box, you can eliminate litter box odors altogether using OdorTrap™, which uses plant-based oils to attract, attach to, and destroy odor molecules with natural chemistry.

 Skunk, or coleus canina